Searching for you family history? Check out our local and national resources for genealogical research.

 Access to the Springfield Republican text-only database from 1988 to present is available.
 Remote access for Springfield City Library cardholders only.

-Because microfilm for The Republican ended December 31, 2018, you can now access a full-color digital archive of The Republican.
-This new digital archive covers January 1, 2019 going forward (there is a 90 day delay from publication date).
+Springfield Republican Full-Color Digital Archive – This digital archive covers January 1, 2019 and forward, with no delays.
 It is fully searchable, and you can print, email, or download results.
 Remote access for Springfield City Library cardholders only.

 Digital microfilm readers are available for self-service use.
 Librarians are available for assistance.
 Springfield newspapers prior to 1900 are held at the Springfield History Library & Archives at the Wood Museum of Springfield History on Edwards Street off the Quadrangle.
 The Local History and Genealogy Archive is open Tuesday through Friday, 11am-4pm; first Saturday of the month, 11am-4pm; the reference desk number is 413-263-6800 ext.
 230.

-The library offers in-library access to the genealogical database, Ancestry.com and remote access for Springfield City Library cardholders to HeritageQuest.
+The library offers in-library access to the genealogical databases, Ancestry.com and American Ancestors, and remote access for Springfield City Library cardholders to HeritageQuest.

 More Free Online Resources